 We finish by extending $D_\infty$ to $D^*$ by directing the remaining edges of $G$ ``away'' from $D_\infty$.
 More precisely, let $x$ and $y$ be distinct elements of $X$ and suppose that neither $(x,y)$ nor $(y,x)$ are in $D_\infty$.
 Then there must be a unique path $x_0, \ldots, x_n$ such that $x_0$ is incident to an edge in $D_\infty$, and the path ends with $(x_{n-1}, x_n)$ equal to $(y,x)$ or $(x,y)$.
 Extend $D_\infty$ to $D^*$ by adding all such $(x_{n-1},x_n)$. \end{proof}

-\begin{lemma} The following problems can all be transformed in a Borel way to each of the others.
-Hence, they are all true modulo a null set with respect to any Borel probability measure, and a meager set with respect to any compatible Polish topology.
-They are all false in the full Borel context by Theorem~\ref{nodcs}. \begin{enumerate} \item Every pair of countable Borel equivalence relations $E$ and $F$ on a standard Borel space such that the $E$-classes all have cardinality $\geq 3$ and the $F$-classes all have cardinality $\geq 2$.
-Then there exist disjoint Borel complete sections for $E$ and $F$.

-\item Suppose $E$ and $F$ on a standard Borel space $X$.
-Then there exists a Borel $B$ such that $B$ and $\comp{B}$ are complete sections for both $E$ and $F$.

-\item Suppose $G$ is a $3$-regular Borel graph.
-Then $G$ has a Borel directing with no sinks or sources. \item Every $3$-regular Borel bipartite graph has a Borel edge coloring with $4$ colors. \end{enumerate} \end{thm}
+\begin{thm} The fallowing statements are all false in the full Borel context.
+They are true modulo a nullset with respect to any Borel probability measure, and true modulo a meager set with respect to any compatible Polish topology. \begin{enumerate} \item Every pair of countable Borel equivalence relations $E$ and $F$ on a standard Borel space $X$ such that the $E$-classes all have cardinality $\geq 3$ and the $F$-classes all have cardinality $\geq 2$ admits disjoint Borel complete sections. \item For every pair of aperiodic countable Borel equivalence relations $E$ and $F$ on a standard Borel space $X$, there exists a Borel set $B \subset X$ such that $B$ and $\comp{B}$ are complete sections for both $E$ and $F$. \item Every $3$-regular Borel graph has a directing with no sinks or sources. \item Every $3$-regular Borel bipartite graph has a Borel edge coloring with $4$ colors. \end{enumerate} \end{thm}